gairik/nodejs-mysql/README.md

 ### 5. Can you do a HA of a database?
 Any way to keep the data persistent when pods are recreated?

 Persistent storage is used to store the data seperately.
-We create volumes and mount them.
+We create volumes and mount on them.
+So even if mysql crashes the data can be retrieved from PV.
 It is declared in

 ```shell
 volumes: